Text4baby Research and Evaluation

 Participants are from low-income households: Over half (52%) of respondents to a national survey of Text4baby participants implemented by the California State University San Marcos National Latino Research Center (CSUSM) reported their household income was $16,000 or less.

 Text4baby is Well Received by Participants

-- 93% of participants who responded to a text4baby survey said they would refer text4baby to a friend (n=26,650) and rated the helpfulness of the service a 7.7 out of 10 (n=38,090).
+92% of Text4baby participants who responded to a text-based survey since launch said they would refer Text4baby to a friend and rated the helpfulness of the service as a 7.7 out of 10.